 Most companies have unprotected data and poor cybersecurity practices in place, which can make them vulnerable to attacks.
-Despite the fact that there is no silver bullet to safeguard your data from cyberattacks, there are things that you can do to clamp down the risk of a data breach.
+Despite the fact that there is no silver bullet to protect your data from cyberattacks, there are things that you can do to clamp down the risk of a data breach.
 Putting in place adequate security measures can be a great starting point for data loss prevention.
-Implementing these basic safeguards can improve data security to a great extent:
+Implementing these basic safeguards can improve data security to a great extent.

 - Practice good password hygiene – The password for any purpose should be unpredictable and difficult to decipher.